3 Ways Candida Albicans Outwits Your Defenses | Candida Spores

 When this inner ecosystem has been thrown out of balance, Candida can easily manipulate its environment and dominate.

-Once Candida spreads to any area of the body, it can deeply infiltrate healthy tissue.
-Candida quickly overpowers the body's defenses by:
+Once Candida, and spores, spread to any area of the body, it can deeply infiltrate healthy tissue.
+Candida quickly overpowers the body’s defenses by:

 The good news is that you can inoculate your digestive system with good bacteria to repair tissue that has been damaged by Candida by eating fermented foods and drinking probiotic beverages every day.
 Friendly bacteria naturally keep Candida overgrowth in check to restore the inner ecology of the gut!